Integrative Counsellor and Psychotherapist (MBACP, MBPsS)

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 £70.00 per session

 To help you take the next step on your journey, I offer a free 15 minute telephone consultation.
 This is an opportunity for you to tell me about your particular difficulties and the areas in your life you want to change.
 It is also an opportunity for us both to ask any questions to help us determine if we are the best fit for each other.

-Payment can be made by cash or electronic transfer, bank details will be provided on request.
+Payment to be made by electronic transfer 48 hours in advance of any scheduled sessions, bank details will be provided on request.